Polina Krasnikova / Shutterstock

 Water feedstock; recycles water by product

-Before we move on to look at the PEM cells which, at present, look like being the predominant alternative fuel source for transport vehicles, it is perhaps worth a brief look at the others in order to gain some perspective of how and where they may be used.
+Before moving on to study the PEM cells that currently appear to be the main alternative fuel source for transport vehicles, it might be worth briefly looking at other sources to gain some perspectives of where and how they could be utilized.

 The PAFC Cell

-The molten carbonate and solid oxide cells take a long time to build up to critical operating rates, and the molten carbonate cell can take time also to respond to changes in output requirements.
-Because of their high operating temperature, each is capable of operating on unreformed fuel and the solid oxide cell can utilise comparatively impure fuels.
-The primary purposes for these cells would be in utility applications for power provision.
+The solid oxide and molten carbonate cells take more time to build up to crucial operating rates.
+In addition, the molten carbonate cell can take time to react to changes in output needs.
+Due to their high operating temperature, these cells can operate on unreformed fuel.
+The solid oxide cell can use relatively impure fuels.
+The cells would be mainly used in utility applications for power provision.

-The alkaline cell, although the first in “commercial” use, is one of the more exotic in that it is generally prohibitively expensive for large-scale applications as it needs high purity hydrogen and oxygen feedstock, although efforts are being made to enhance its competitiveness.
+Although the alkaline cell is the first in “commercial” use, it is one of the more exotic cells since it is extremely costly for large-scale applications.
+It also requires highly pure oxygen and hydrogen feedstock, albeit efforts are being made to improve its competitiveness.

 The PEM Cell

 The United States, specifically California, is leading the emission control legislation, with a specific focus on unburned nitrogen oxides, hydrocarbons, and carbon monoxides (all of which are now treated through PGM-containing emission control catalysts), as well as carbon dioxide (CO2, which is not treated).